crspybits/SMSyncServer/README.md

 # Development Status

-* The SMSyncServer project is in "alpha" and supports uploading and deletion only.
-Support for downloading is in progress.
+* The SMSyncServer project is in "alpha" and supports uploading, upload-deletion, and downloading.
+Download-deletion and conflict management for downloaded files is pending.

 # Installation
 ## 1) Create Google Developer Credentials